uncss/uncss/README.md

 ## How?
 The process by which UnCSS removes the unused rules is as follows:

-- The HTML files are loaded by PhantomJS, and JavaScript is executed.
+1. The HTML files are loaded by [PhantomJS](https://github.com/Obvious/phantomjs) and JavaScript is executed.
-- Used stylesheets are extracted from the resulting HTML.
+2. Used stylesheets are extracted from the resulting HTML.
-- The stylesheets are concatenated, and the rules are parsed by css-parse.
+3. The stylesheets are concatenated and the rules are parsed by [css-parse](https://github.com/reworkcss/css).
-- document.querySelector filters out selectors that are not found in the HTML files.
+4. `document.querySelector` filters out selectors that are not found in the HTML files.
-- The remaining rules are converted back to CSS.
+5. The remaining rules are converted back to CSS.

 ## Installation: